-Official Any of the following: □ An employee of a municipality ☐ a person contracted by the municipality to work as a member of staff otherwis han as an employee □ a person seconded to a municipality to work as a member of staff.
+Official Any of the following: ☐ An employee of a municipality □ a person contracted by the municipality to work as a member of staff otherwise than as an employee ☐ a person seconded to a municipality to work as a member of staf f.
 (MFMA).
-Overspending ☐ Causing the operational or capital expenditure incurred by the municipalit luring a financial year to exceed the total amount appropriated in that year"s budget for is operational or capital expenditure, as the case may be; ☐ In relation to a vote, means causing expenditure under the vote to exceed the mount appropriated for that vote.
+Overspending ☐ Causing the operational or capital expenditure incurred by the e municipality during a financial year to exceed the total amount appropriated in that year ar"s budget fo its operational or capital expenditure, as the case may be; □ In relation to a vote, means causing expenditure under the vote to exceed the amount appropriated for that vote.